boniface/corda/docs/source/key-concepts-transactions.rst

 * An option can only be exercised after a certain date
 * A bond may only be redeemed before its expiry date

-In such cases, we can add a *timestamp* to the transaction.
+In such cases, we can add a *time-window* to the transaction.
 Time-windows specify the time window during which the transaction can be committed.
-We discuss timestamps in the section on :doc:`key-concepts-notaries`.
+We discuss time-windows in the section on :doc:`key-concepts-time-windows`.